 Length object = 0 or empty string:

 If this is happening to you, the first thing to do is to check for empty objects.
-I usually click "None" in the Objects menu and then check the "Arc" box.
+Deselect "Groups" – the Objects will change to "Some".
 Check the "Length object = 0 or empty string" box.
 Check the "All Objects" box.
 Hit OK.
-If there are any empty arcs showing in the Edit pallet, simply click Delete or ⌘X to get rid of them.
+If there are any empty objects showing in the Edit pallet, simply click Delete or ⌘X to get rid of them.
 Be sure not to include "Groups" in the selection criteria.

-Doing this will usually solve any constant crash problems that you might be getting
+Doing this will usually solve any crash problems that you might be getting.